-CHA Innovation in the Time of COVID-19: A Video Series visits six hospitals around the state to witness their innovative approaches to striving for better service, care, and community.
+CHA Innovation in the Time of COVID-19: A Video Series visits seven hospitals around the state to witness their innovative approaches to striving for better service, care, and community.

 Mayers Memorial Hospital: Many residents in this hospital’s vast rural Shasta County community had difficulty getting to vaccination sites, so the hospital delivered vaccines … via workplace clinics.